abrarsyedd/Automated-File-Resizing-with-AWS-Lambda-and-S3/README.md

-# Automated File Resizer with AWS Lambda & S3
+# Automated File Resizing with AWS Lambda & S3
 📄 Automatically resize files on upload and replace the original file using AWS Lambda and S3.

 ## 🛠 Prerequisites